 Carpets can become reservoirs of dust, hair, skin, and other tiny particles—and that’s before throwing a hairy animal into the mix, a nightmare no matter how much pet-proofing you’ve done!
 It can also be tricky to pet-proof carpet, so consider hardwood floors made from oak, cherry, maple, hickory, walnut, mahogany, or bamboo.
 They’re much easier to clean; won’t trap all that hair; look modern and stylish; and may add to your rental’s resale value, should you decide to sell.
 Laminate floors are also a less expensive option, although they don’t compare aesthetically to real wood.

 Rugs in the right location can really bring a room together, as well as provide a soft surface for tired feet.
 If you do decide to include them in your rental, make sure you choose ones with bright colors and patterns, as they are much better at dissimulating any pet mishaps.
 This rule applies to covers and throws, too, which are a great way to protect your sofa and armchairs, as they act as a barrier between an animal and the furniture (should you allow animals to be on the furniture, of course), and they can be removed and washed easily.

 A cover or throw, however, will not protect your furniture from sharp teeth or claws, and exposed seams and legs are especially at risk.
-Prevention is key, and by that, we mean remove furniture that you don’t want to be put at potential risk.
-If your rental is furnished with expensive sofas or family heirlooms, consider moving them to your own home or storing them away and replacing them with cheaper alternatives, or invest in a dog-proof couch.
+Prevention is key, and by that, we mean removing furniture that you don’t want to be put at potential risk.
+If your rental is furnished with expensive sofas or family heirlooms, consider moving them to your own home or storing them away and replacing them with cheaper alternatives, or investing in a dog-proof couch.